jrie/googlePanicImage/README.md

 ## Download
 The addon can be downloaded for Firefox on https://addons.mozilla.org/en-US/firefox/addon/googlepanicimages/

-Chrome and opera can be found at the releases: https://github.com/jrie/googlePanicImage/releases
+Chrome and Opera using the Google Webstore: https://chrome.google.com/webstore/detail/googlepanicimages/ofnokbendbpfgbomaepcomeciblhphip